-An environmental assessment study of the project roads, comprise of identification and evaluation of impacts on the environment due to the various stages of the project implementation and provide inputs to project road design team to incorporate necessary measures in design to minimise such impacts through suitable engineering interventions.
-The length of this road is 27.280 Km under road Package-3 for its restoration of damage occurred during floods and heavy precipitation in September 2014.
-Hence, an Environmental Management Framework has been designed for baseline environmental study, identifying impacts, mitigation measures to avoid, minimize and mitigate anticipated negative impacts within the project impact zone and project influence area.
+An environmental assessment study of the project roads under Package-1, comprise of identification and evaluation of impacts on the environment due to the various stages of the project implementation and provide inputs to the project road design team to incorporate necessary measures in design to minimize such impacts through suitable engineering interventions.
+The combined length of both roads is 29.290 Km sub-projects under road Package-1 for its restoration of damage that occurred during heavy precipitation in the September 2014 deluge.
+Hence, an Environmental Management Framework has been designed for baseline environmental study, identifying impacts, mitigation measures to avoid, minimize, and mitigate anticipated negative impacts within the project impact zone and project influence area.
 Accordingly, to minimize negative impacts during the entire project cycle environmental management plan has been developed with roles and responsibility for sound construction management during the project implementation.
-Furthermore, the report covers major finding of existing environmental, legal and administrative framework, monitoring programme, the cost for environmental management and evaluation of potential environmental impacts due to the proposed road sub-project under Package-3 in Jammu region of J&K.
+Furthermore, the report covers major finding of existing environmental, legal and administrative framework, monitoring program, the cost for environmental management, and evaluation of potential environmental impacts due to the proposed road sub-projects of Sidra-Surinser Road (18.290 Km) and Tutain Di Khui to Khada Madana Road (11 Km) under Package-1 in District Jammu in the region of J&K.

-In general, the broad scope of the Environmental Assessment study includes following but not limited to:
+In general, the broad scope of the Environmental Assessment study includes the following but not limited to:

-- collect additional data relevant to the study area; - undertake environmental monitoring so as to establish the baseline environmental status of the study area; - assess the impacts on environmental attributes due to the construction and operation on of the proposed improvement work; - prepare an Environmental Management Plan (EMP) outlining the measures for improving the environmental quality and budgetary cost estimation for implementation; - identify critical environmental attributes required to be monitored subsequent to the implementation of the proposed subproject
+- collect additional data relevant to the study area; - undertake environmental monitoring to establish the baseline environmental status of the study area; - assess the impacts on environmental attributes due to the construction and operation on of the proposed improvement work; - prepare an Environmental Management Plan (EMP) outlining the measures for improving the environmental quality and budgetary cost estimation for implementation; - identify critical environmental attributes required to be monitored after the implementation of the proposed subproject guidelines.
+The affected areas will benefit from the restored access to markets thereby increasing the economic growth in these areas and timely access to health and education services.
+Restoration of roads will also serve as supply/rescue lines in the event of a disaster.
+The component will finance the reconstruction of damaged roads, bridges, and associated drainage and slope stabilization work, retaining walls, breast walls, and other structures to increase resilience.